kvinehout/registration_2p_barseq/README.md

 Written BY: Kaleb Vinehout:  klvinehout@gmail.com

-About The Project:
+# About The Project:

     This code combines 2D images from fluorescence microscopy into a 3D volume.
 This involves ridgid transforms to stich together overlapping images and affine registration to combine physical non-overlapping slices.
 This can also be used to copy the resgitration transforms from one channel to another imaging channel.
 This outputs the registraation files, the registreed data as a numpy array and images of the raw and feature map registered.

-PREREQUISITE:
+# PREREQUISITE:

     -Docker

-ASSUMPTIONS:
+# ASSUMPTIONS:

     -overlap in X is same for all cubes within defined error (suggested 10%) -overlap in Y is same for all cubes within defined error (suggested 10%)

-INPUTS:
+# INPUTS:

-    #these are REQUIRED inputs arguments
+## These are REQUIRED inputs arguments
     --seq_dir: This is used to define the order of folders representing physical slices.
 Here set equal to 'top' if POS1 is above POS 0 and 'bottom' if POS 1 is below POS 0 (EX: --seq_dir='top')
     --image_type: This is the file name prefex of images to register (img_000000000_Il-A_000.tif)  Note its assumed optical Z number is after this label in the image name (ex:'--image_type = 'Il-A')
     --localsubjectpath: This is full path where to load and save files  (ex:' --localsubjectpath='/grid/zador/home/vinehout/code/2d_3D_linear_reg/')
     --remotesubjectpath: This is full path where to files are located eaither locally (ex:--remotesubjectpath='/grid/zador/home/vinehout/code/2d_3D_linear_reg/data') or on remote server (ex:--remotesubjectpath='/home/imagestorage/lectin_1/')
     --input_overlap: Percent image overlap.
 0-1, 0.10 represents 10 percent. (ex:--input_overlap=0.10) Feature based registration is used to fine tune this value

-    #These are optional input arguments
+## These are optional input arguments
     --opticalZ_dir: This defines the direction the images are stacked within a given folder.
 For example within folder Pos7_004_000 if the image img_000000000_Il-A_001.tif is on 'top' of img_000000000_Il-A_000.tif image or if img_000000000_Il-A_001.tif is on 'bottom' of img_000000000_Il-A_000.tif.
 This input can eaither be 'top' or 'bottom' (ex: --opticalZ_dir='top') (default: 'top'") choices=['top', 'bottom']
     --X_dir: This defines the X direction to stich images together (either shift images to the left or right).
 This value is defined based on the location of X=0, use 'left' if X=0 is on the left side of the physical slice or 'right' if X=0 is on the right side. (ex:--X_dir='right') (default='right') choices=['left', 'right']
     --Y_dir: This defines the Y direction to stich images together (either shift images to the top or bottom).
 This value is defined based on the location of Y=0, use 'top' if Y=0 is on the top of the physical slice or 'bottom' if X=0 is on the bottom. (ex:--X_dir='top') (default='top') choices=['top', 'bottom']